choas/compojure-gae/README.markdown

+# compojure-gae
+## compojure for google app engine - out of the box

+forked [cemerick / compojure](http://github.com/cemerick/compojure) (April 18th 2010); a compojure 0.3.3

 Compojure is an open source web framework for the [Clojure](http://clojure.org) programming language.
 It emphasizes a thin I/O layer and a functional approach to web development.

-Compojure is still in active development.
-The current stable branch has been released as version 0.3.1.
+#### What differs from the forked version?
+The forked version includes multipart with FileUpload.
+This causes on google app engine an error: java.rmi.server.UID is a restricted class.

+Alternatively, you can use a "normal" compojure and define the compojure.http usage more specific:
+    (:use [compojure.http servlet routes helpers])

+#### What happened with build.xml?
+"And now I’m ready for anything and everything – including your ants." -- Leiningen Versus the Ants by Carl Stephenson

+Leiningen can do anything and everything:
+    lein jar

+#### Why not compojure 0.4.x?
+Compojure 0.4.x uses ring as library and therefore another different namespace is required.

 Sample Code
 -----------